 During this brief period of peace, Elrond decided to stay in Rivendell.
 He hosted the first White Council.
 There it was decided that the three Elven rings of power would be held and hidden.
 It was also during this time that he met his wife-to-be Celebrían, the daughter of Celeborn and Galadriel.

 The Last Alliance of Elves and Men

 Near the end of the Second Age, Elrond rode out to Mordor alongside his mentor Gil-Galad to confront Sauron.
 These armies, known as the Last Alliance of Elves and Men, along with the army of Durin IV, won the Battle of Dagorlad.
 They laid siege to Barad-Dûr for seven years.
-Hey, what’s 7 years of very unpleasant battle-camping when you’re immortal?
+Hey, what’s seven years of very unpleasant battle-camping when you’re immortal?

 Finally, Sauron rode out to meet them in battle and tragically, he killed Gil-Galad and King Elendil.
 Of course, just when things seemed darkest, Isildur cut the One Ring from Sauron’s hand, destroying the Dark Lord’s corporeal body.
 But Isildur’s need for power and fancy jewelry kept him from destroying the One Ring, though Elrond attempted to persuade him to destroy it.
-After this, Elrond finally returned to Rivendell, and Isildur’s bad choices would have a lasting effect on Middle Earth.
+After this, Elrond finally returns to Rivendell, and Isildur’s bad choices would have a lasting effect on Middle Earth.